bcdannyboy/webdeface/docs/CLI.md

 **Command:** `webdeface-monitor`
 **Version:** 1.0.0

-> **⚠️ DEPRECATION NOTICE:** The CLI interface is being deprecated in favor of Slack slash commands for improved team collaboration and real-time monitoring.
-While the CLI will continue to work, we recommend migrating to the new Slack interface.
-See the [Migration Guide](#migration-to-slack-commands) below and [Slack Commands Documentation](SLACK_COMMANDS.md) for complete details.
+> **⚠️ DEPRECATION NOTICE:** The CLI is deprecated and will be removed in a future version.
+Please migrate to the Slack slash commands for all operations.
+The Slack interface provides a better user experience, real-time collaboration, and more features.
+See the [Migration Guide](#migration-to-slack-commands) and [Slack Commands Documentation](SLACK_COMMANDS.md) for details.

 This document provides comprehensive documentation for the WebDeface Monitor command-line interface, including all commands, options, usage examples, and advanced scenarios.